The June 2023 Educator summit is Now open!

 Ten Frame Math Center Fun

 Any opportunity to turn an activity into a game… I’m all there for it!
-This ten frame game is all about strengthening our number sense.
+This ten frame game is a great activity that is all about strengthening our number sense.
 We start the year off by using a five frame.
 Then we graduate to a ten frame.

 Offering both versions to students allows you to provide activities that meet your individual student needs.